SakuraMatrix/P1-JesusEsquer/README.md

 - User can get result in selected currencies.
 - User can see exchanges history.

-## NTH features
-- User can login and save session.

 ## Tools & Technologies
 - Java 8+
 - Maven